AustinJoo97/My-Portfolio/README.md

 The nav bar is a very simple block that has 2 parts; my name and a section with links that will direct a user to various parts of the page.
 The color scheme of the nav bar (and a majority of the webpage) are a neon pink and cyan as they are both highly visible and reflect my energetic personality.

-The nav bar itself is a simple unordered list displayed using the *inline-block* property but, using media queries, will shift to become a dropdown menu with the corresponding list elements as options.
+The nav bar itself is a simple unordered list displayed using the *inline-block* property but, using media queries, will shift to become a dropdown menu with the same list elements as options.
 Clicking a list item will cause a *smooth scroll* down to the corresponding section of the webpage and allows for easy access to any section upon initial loading.

 Addtionally, *pseudo classes* were utilized with regards to the nav bar list as hovering and/or clicking on each item will cause a change in color of the interacted item as well as causing a small increase in *font-weight*.